Credit Suisse Group Analysts Give NIKE (NYSE:NKE) a $176.00 Price Target

-NIKE (NYSE:NKE) has been given a $176.00 target price by equities researchers at Credit Suisse Group in a research note issued on Wednesday, Borsen Zeitung reports.
-Credit Suisse Group’s target price suggests a potential upside of 5.08% from the company’s previous close.
+NIKE (NYSE:NKE) has been given a $176.00 target price by investment analysts at Credit Suisse Group in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.
+Credit Suisse Group’s target price suggests a potential upside of 6.88% from the company’s current price.

-A number of other equities research analysts have also recently weighed in on the company.
-JPMorgan Chase & Co. reduced their price objective on NIKE from $192.00 to $185.00 and set an “overweight” rating for the company in a research note on Tuesday, December 21st.
-Truist Financial initiated coverage on NIKE in a research note on Thursday, December 16th.
+A number of other analysts also recently issued reports on the stock.
+Stifel Nicolaus reiterated a “buy” rating and issued a $213.00 price target on shares of NIKE in a report on Friday, September 17th.
+Morgan Stanley reduced their price target on shares of NIKE from $206.00 to $202.00 and set an “overweight” rating on the stock in a report on Tuesday, December 21st.
+Telsey Advisory Group lifted their price objective on shares of NIKE from $176.00 to $190.00 and gave the stock an “outperform” rating in a research note on Thursday, December 16th.
+Barclays lifted their price objective on shares of NIKE from $185.00 to $195.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 22nd.
+Finally, Truist Financial initiated coverage on shares of NIKE in a research note on Thursday, December 16th.
 They issued a “buy” rating and a $190.00 price objective for the company.
-Jefferies Financial Group set a $200.00 price objective on NIKE in a research note on Wednesday, December 22nd.
-Barclays boosted their price objective on NIKE from $185.00 to $195.00 and gave the company an “overweight” rating in a research note on Wednesday, December 22nd.
-Finally, BMO Capital Markets cut their price target on NIKE from $174.00 to $170.00 and set an “outperform” rating for the company in a research note on Friday, September 24th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and twenty-six have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $179.81.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and twenty-six have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $179.81.

-In related news, Director Peter B. Henry sold 1,787 shares of the stock in a transaction dated Wednesday, December 22nd.
-The stock was sold at an average price of $167.97, for a total transaction of $300,162.39.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Chairman Mark G. Parker sold 100,000 shares of the stock in a transaction dated Wednesday, October 13th.
-The stock was sold at an average price of $154.99, for a total value of $15,499,000.00.
+In other news, CAO Hilary K. Krane sold 10,750 shares of the business’s stock in a transaction dated Friday, October 15th.
+The shares were sold at an average price of $157.80, for a total value of $1,696,350.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Chairman Mark G. Parker sold 100,000 shares of the business’s stock in a transaction dated Wednesday, October 13th.
+The shares were sold at an average price of $154.99, for a total transaction of $15,499,000.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 260,126 shares of company stock worth $42,122,747.
-Corporate insiders own 3.70% of the company’s stock.
+Over the last three months, insiders sold 260,126 shares of company stock valued at $42,122,747.
+3.70% of the stock is owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-UBS Asset Management Americas Inc. raised its holdings in shares of NIKE by 7.9% in the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 6,045,955 shares of the footwear maker’s stock worth $878,054,000 after purchasing an additional 444,777 shares during the period.
-Strategy Asset Managers LLC raised its holdings in shares of NIKE by 93.2% in the 3rd quarter.
-Strategy Asset Managers LLC now owns 5,464 shares of the footwear maker’s stock worth $794,000 after purchasing an additional 2,636 shares during the period.
-Vickerman Investment Advisors Inc. purchased a new position in shares of NIKE in the 3rd quarter worth about $869,000.
-Jackson Wealth Management LLC raised its holdings in shares of NIKE by 21.7% in the 3rd quarter.
-Jackson Wealth Management LLC now owns 56,591 shares of the footwear maker’s stock worth $47,000 after purchasing an additional 10,091 shares during the period.
-Finally, WealthPLAN Partners LLC raised its holdings in shares of NIKE by 3.2% in the 3rd quarter.
-WealthPLAN Partners LLC now owns 2,639 shares of the footwear maker’s stock worth $452,000 after purchasing an additional 81 shares during the period.
-Institutional investors own 64.38% of the company’s stock.
+Several large investors have recently bought and sold shares of NKE.
+Amundi bought a new position in shares of NIKE during the 2nd quarter worth approximately $615,556,000.
+Nordea Investment Management AB raised its stake in shares of NIKE by 82.7% during the 3rd quarter.
+Nordea Investment Management AB now owns 6,264,984 shares of the footwear maker’s stock worth $921,015,000 after acquiring an additional 2,836,615 shares in the last quarter.
+Renaissance Technologies LLC raised its stake in shares of NIKE by 344.7% during the 3rd quarter.
+Renaissance Technologies LLC now owns 3,583,700 shares of the footwear maker’s stock worth $520,461,000 after acquiring an additional 2,777,900 shares in the last quarter.
+Deutsche Bank AG raised its stake in shares of NIKE by 39.8% during the 3rd quarter.
+Deutsche Bank AG now owns 5,970,740 shares of the footwear maker’s stock worth $867,130,000 after acquiring an additional 1,699,147 shares in the last quarter.
+Finally, Alliancebernstein L.P. raised its stake in shares of NIKE by 6.8% during the 3rd quarter.
+Alliancebernstein L.P. now owns 24,647,237 shares of the footwear maker’s stock worth $3,579,518,000 after acquiring an additional 1,562,707 shares in the last quarter.
+Institutional investors and hedge funds own 64.38% of the company’s stock.

 About NIKE